AmjadAziz98/SimpleWeb/README.md

 ## Live Website

-You can view the live website [here](https://purple-island-047478400.4.azurestaticapps.net/).
+You can view the live website [Simple Webiste.
+Click to see it...](https://purple-island-047478400.4.azurestaticapps.net/).